-"When I realised that I could control the way the screen moved, my mouth dropped open," said one commenter on the site.
+"When I realized that I could control the way the screen moved, my mouth dropped open," said one commenter on the site.

 By bringing a fresh, new experience to a more traditional platform, like desktop, you can keep viewers engaged with your content.

 The best campaigns invite people in with simple, compelling, and engaging experiences that are easy to access and enjoy on multiple platforms.
 Virtual reality has the potential to bring audiences into another world, to let them interact with a brand or an idea in a whole new way.
 But like any emerging technology, it presents challenges.

 Marketers using VR should develop experiences that are welcoming, both to VR pros and to those who might be new to the technology.
 By putting the user experience first, marketers can overcome the hurdles of any new technology to expand and delight their audiences.